deankroker/sigmaetaaepi.com/README.md

   * Submit changes to sigmaetaaepi.com via a Pull Request (updates to master will update sigmaetaaepi.com)
   * lehighaepi.com forwards to sigmaetaaepi.com
   * All email/domain forward requests should be sent to dean@deankroker.com
-  * DNS are served via Google Domains
+  * DNS are served via Google Domains.
+Domain is served via AWS.
-  * Deploy through Github Sites (static only).
-Heroku configured for server-side functions (forms, .htaccess, etc.)
+  * Deploy through Gitlab and the runner (see yml file) will pick it up and publish to AWS.

 Email forwarding:
 _Note: Our MX records are configured for email forwarding only._